Landslides

 Predisposing factors

-- The terrain, the slope : a rock falls from the top to the bottom because of its weight, the force of gravity and the slope of the slope.
-The more slope, the more movements !
+• Terrain and slope: A rock falls from the top to the bottom due to its weight and the force of gravity acting on it.
+The steeper the slope, the more movement!

-- The type of ground : depending on the nature of the soil (rock, earth, sand), the erosion is more or less important.
-The instability, thus the movement, depends on the type of soil.
+• The type of ground: Depending on the nature of the soil (rock, earth, or sand), erosion can be more or less significant.
+Instability and movement depend on the type of soil.

 Factors precipitating or aggravating

-- The weather : heavy rain, wind and drought contribute to the wear of the rock (called erosion).
-The water seeps into the cracks, the materials move out and become brittle.
-The soils are less stable.
+• Weather conditions such as heavy rain, wind, and drought contribute to the erosion of rock.
+Water seeps into cracks and causes materials to move out and become brittle.
+The soil becomes less stable.

 Source : Booklet teacher-cycle 4 – Project "Pare pa Pare" – French Red Cross – 2024